o-holyshevskyi/intuitive-test-assertions/README.md

 numb.must().beInRange(0, 10);
 numb.must().beInteger();
 numb.must().bePositive();
-numb.must().not.beNegative();

-numb.must().beInRange(10, 12);
+// if you want to verify something opposite, use the not property numb.must().not.beNegative();

-// the message will be thrown: 'Expected value '5' to be between '10' and '12', but value is out of this range'
+numb.must().beInRange(10, 12); // the message will be thrown: 'Expected value '5' to be between '10' and '12', but value is out of this range'
 ```

 ## Array